 The term was first coined by Dr. Russ Wilder of the Mayo Clinic in 1921, who used the diet to successfully treat epileptic children.
 However, with the introduction of effective anticonvulsant drugs, the ketogenic, or keto, diet fell out of favor with doctors.
-It was and still is used to successfully treat epileptic patients who don’t respond to drugs or surgery [R, R].
+However, it was and still is used to successfully treat epileptic patients who don’t respond to drugs or surgery [1, 2].

 While the diet may have multiple benefits, there are concerns that it can cause multiple nutrient imbalances due to its restriction of carbohydrates and its effects on how the body processes certain nutrients.

 High-fat diets can increase the amount of acid generated by the body, which the kidneys must filter out to maintain a stable blood pH.
 This leads to lower urine pH.
 Calcium from bones is also used to buffer the increased acid production, leading to higher calcium loss in the urine and lower bone density [10, 11, 12, 13].

-Avocados, almonds, spinach, and salmon are all high in magnesium and low in carbohydrates [R].
+Avocados, almonds, spinach, and salmon are all high in magnesium and low in carbohydrates.
 Magnesium supplements can also help .

 You can reduce these symptoms by increasing your salt intake until your body adjusts to the increased salt loss.

-You can test your blood carnitine levels to see if you’re low or deficient.
+Work with your doctor to test your blood carnitine levels to see if you’re low or deficient.

 It appears that the effect of the keto diet on lipids depends on the health and age of the individual.

 It’s important to note that most of the research examining the effect of the keto diet on nutrient levels has been conducted in children with epilepsy.
-As children have different nutritional needs than adults, this research may not translate to older, healthy populations.
+As children have different nutritional needs than adults, this research may not translate into older, healthy populations.